jpdevries/fewd-hw/README.md

 A CSS Grid / flexbox layout is used to ensure the chart takes up as much space as it can.
 Since this layout utilizes modern CSS, the assignment is best viewed in&nbsp;Chrome.

+The fake data coming from the REST API isn't technically using delta updates, but the front end is architected using Redux so that it could seamlessly consume delta updates from an efficient&nbsp;server.

 ## Month View
 The month view has a scrubber that allows you to zoom in on particular sets of the given&nbsp;month.